sagemath/sage/src/doc/en/installation/index.rst

   - No development: **Do you have root access (sudo)?**

     - **Yes, root access:** Then the easiest way to install SageMath is through a Linux distribution that provides it as a package.
-Most major Linux distributions have up-to-date versions of SageMath, see `repology.org: sagemath
+Some Linux distributions have up-to-date versions of SageMath, see `repology.org: sagemath
       <https://repology.org/project/sagemath/versions>`_ for an
       overview.
 See :ref:`sec-GNU-Linux` for additional information.